Geometric Toy. Tutorials. Quilling and other paper crafts (for personal use) The Basics Christmas.

 Not having anything in mind when I chose the theme (it was the first thing that popped into my head as I wrote last week’s post), I decided we should try an art technique that I have been wanting to experiment with for some time.
 Well, my plans fell through a bit.
 The two oldest were invited to a sleepover tonight and the little one needed to go to bed, so I decided to go solo on this week’s Unplugged Project.

 My children had been asking me recently about saltwater taffy, wanting to know what it was.
 Square – Picture Frame Loom (Weekly Unplugged Project) The theme for this week’s Unplugged Project was square, an unpremeditated choice on my part.

 While at Walmart the other day I saw $2.00, 8″ x 10″ oak picture frames, and had a random thought.
 I wondered if it would be possible to turn a picture frame into a loom.
+These are the kind of odd random thoughts that I have from time to time.
 Unplug Your Kids - Part 11.
 Mmmmm… cupcakes.
 Looks good, doesn’t it?
 This photo is quite deceptive.
+We have not been baking.
 HouseholdHacker's Channel Scientific Tuesdays - Make your own Chemical Creature!
 Silenced Geisha and Monkey Brains.
 Artist Mozart Guerra creates sculptures with foam or polystyrene and covers each one essentially with rope.
 Notes about Guerra (from bio): Born in Recife, Brazil, in 1962, Mozart studied architecture at University Federal of Pernambuco and obtained his degree in 1986.

 He worked as a set designer for theatre, cinema, and TV in Brazil while developing in parallel his work as a sculptor.Mozart has been living and working in Paris since 1992 and has taken part in several individual and collective exhibits in art saloons and art galleries in Brazil, France, Canada, Germany, Belgium, Portugal, Spain, Luxemburg and Italy.
 PUTTING USE TO THE UNUSED.
 Paper Cutting Art by Hina Aoyama: Inspiration by Karen Horton.
 February10 Details close Added : February 10, 2009 Last Updated: November 16, 2010 TOPIC / Fine Art.

 Japanese tattoo stencil.
 Japanese Katazome Stencil Carving 1 of 3.
 ThreadBanger's Channel How To Make A Rag Rug (Toothbrush Rug) AlpacaBytes : Profit from breeding quality alpaca fiber.
 Welcome Fiber Arts Friday Fans with WonderyWhyGal Rag rugs are a blast to make and do not require any fancy techniques like crocheting.
 The rugs are fairly quick to make and you can see the results of your efforts take shape in just a few rows.
 This technique is not limited to rugs, you can also make other items like a rag placemat, dog bed, cat bed, bedspread, basket, or anything else you can think of.
 How to Weave on a Cardboard Loom.
-June 25th, 2008.
+June 25th, 2008 Email.
 Broadcast Yourself.
 Paper Art - 100 Extraordinary Examples of Paper Art.
 Paper art can be traced back to Japan, where it originated over a thousand years ago.
 From complex paper cutting to book carving, this is an ever expanding area of design that is hardly talked about.

 These intricate paper designs grace museums and exauhibitions throughout the world and is becoming yet another exciting medium of expression for many designers.
+Some of the artists featured here use simple materials, such as A4 printing papeel, while others resort to unexpected materials, such as actual books, as their prime materials.
+Non-Trashy Recycled and Trash Art.
+Artists are usually ahead of the curve when it comes to being green.
+The Beauty of Paper Art - Smashing Magazine.
+Elodole's Photostream.
+Kekremsi's Photostream.
 Masters of Paper Art and Paper Sculptures, Part II.
 Over time, people have been using ordinary things revolving around us to create something unusual out of it and for example a very basic material such as paper.
 You may assume that papers in connection with arts is only restricted to drawings, sketch, or something creative like origami but those are understatement because there are plenty more that paper master can create by just using papers.
-Paper sculptor is an artwork created by shaping or combining different types of papers that needs a great precision.
-Unlike origami, paper sculptures are made of several pieces of paper instead of one and for once, paper is the subject and everything else are tools.
-Okakuku's Channel Barbabellaatje's Channel Easycutpopup's Channel Upload.
-Tadashimori's Channel Latest Free Craft eBooks.

 Broadcast Yourself.
 Tjw1963's Channel Kiwua1963's Channel Basics.
 How to Crochet - Part 1 - Basics for the Absolute Beginner.
 How to Crochet - Part 2 - Basics for the Absolute Beginner.
 Recycle plastic shopping bags and make another bag!
 Basic Finger Weaving Method.
 Craftmastery's Channel Basic Instructions to Make a Rag Rug - (1) INTRO.
 3D Portraits Made of Screws.
 Andrew Myers creates incredible three-dimensional portraits by driving thousands of screws into plywood.
 It takes 8,000 to 10,000 screws to make one sculpture.
 The artist then has to paint over the head of each screw to enhance the 3D effect.
 Art.
 FollowThePaperTrail's Channel